SwissDataScienceCenter/renku-design-docs/rfcs/012-session-persistence/012-session-persistence.md

 ## Nice to Have

-- To notify users about deleting unsaved data (i.e. scaled-down sessions) that is unused for a while, an ideal solution would be to email them for example 3 days and again 1 day in advance.This requires more pieces in the infrastructure.
+- To notify users about deleting unsaved data (i.e. **Reduced** sessions) that is unused for a while, an ideal solution would be to email them for example 3 days and again 1 day in advance.This requires more pieces in the infrastructure.

 - Show a diff of the persisted session and the requested session (by the user) when asking the user to make decisions during session launch.

+- We should reflect the correct state from the backend on the UI to show proper feedback to the users.
+State of a sessions can be **Full** (i.e. running), **Reduced**, **Starting**, **Stopping**, and **Error**.

+- When launching from a **Reduced** session, we should check that the environment doesn't differ between the **Reduced** session and the requested version.
+This can be done by checking relevant files for the environment configuration.
+If there is a difference, we should warn the user to either restore the session or start a new one.